Raymond Yiu: BBC Proms 2015

 "Symphony" for counter-tenor and symphony orchestra - inspired by a poem by Basil Bunting and setting texts by Walt Whitman, Constantine P. Cavafy, Thom Gunn and John Donne - was given its world premiere by Andrew Watts, BBC Symphony Orchestra and Edward Gardner on 25 August 2015 as part of The Proms 2015.
 It was commissioned by the BBC.

 Manchester International Festival 2017 / Royal Philharmonic Society Music Awards Nomination 2018

 The International Anthony Burgess Foundation commissioned "The World Was Once All Miracle" for baritone and symphony orchestra - setting of six poems by Anthony Burgess - to celebrate the centenary of the birth of the Manchester-born writer.
 The orchestral song cycle was given its world premiere by Roderick Williams, BBC Philharmonic and Michael Francis (conductor) on 4 July 2017 as part of Manchester International Festival 2017.
 Its London premiere was given by Williams, BBC Symphony Orchestra under the baton of Sir Andrew Davis on 13 April 2018.
 This work was nominated in the large-scale composition category of the 2018 Royal Philharmonic Society Music Awards.

+Violin Concerto (2024)

+On 20 March 2024 his Violin Concerto received its world premiere at the Barbican Centre in London.
+Co-commissioned by the BBC Symphony Orchestra, the Hong Kong Philharmonic Orchestra and the Seattle Symphony, the concerto was composed for the soloist Esther Yoo, and was inspired by the life of the Chinese violinist Ma Sicong, who was forced to emigrate to the USA during China's Cultural Revolution.
+Themes from Ma Sicong's Inner Mongolia Suite are threaded through the concerto.